Welding Inspector: CSWIP and AWS-CWI (With PDF)

-Welding Inspectors are qualified individuals who ensure the quality and structural soundness of welding joints used in buildings, chemical and petrochemical plants, vehicles, power and process facilities, equipment and machinery, oil & gas and steel industries, etc. With their vast knowledge, Welding inspectors fulfill the safety and quality requirements complying with required codes, standards, and specifications.
-They possess extensive knowledge of overall welding technology including welding discontinuities, welding processes, welding materials, and electrodes.
+Welding Inspectors are qualified individuals who ensure the quality and structural soundness of welding joints used in buildings, chemical and petrochemical plants, vehicles, power and process facilities, equipment and machinery, oil & gas and steel industries, etc. With their vast knowledge, welding inspectors fulfill safety and quality requirements and comply with required codes, standards, and specifications.
+They possess extensive knowledge of overall welding technology, including welding discontinuities, welding processes, welding materials, and electrodes.
 They oversee the activities and duties of the welding staff.

 Responsibilities of a Welding Inspector